konflux-ci/build-definitions/README.md

 ### Create a migration

-The following is the steps to write a migration:
+The following are the steps to write a migration:

 - Bump task version.
 Modify label `app.kubernetes.io/version` in the task YAML file.
 - Ensure `migrations/` directory exists in the version-specific task directory.
 - Create a migration file under the `migrations/` directory.
-Its name is in form `<new task version>.sh`.
+Its name is in the form `<new task version>.sh`.
 Note that the version must match the bumped version.

 The migration file is a normal Bash script file: